Inner-Imaging Networks: Put Lenses into Convolutional Structure

 \subsection{Implementation Details}

-\textbf{Networks.} The proposed InI module is applied to several popular CNN networks that are taken as backbones, including: All Convolutional Net (All-CNN)~\cite{springenberg2014striving}, Pre-act Residual Network (ResNet)~\cite{he2016identity}, Wide Residual Network (WRN)~\cite{zagoruyko2016wide}, Pyramidal Residual Networks (PyramidNet)~\cite{han2017deep}.
+\textbf{Networks.} The proposed InI module is applied to several popular CNN networks that are taken as backbones, including All Convolutional Net (All-CNN)~\cite{springenberg2014striving}, Pre-act Residual Network (ResNet)~\cite{he2016identity}, Wide Residual Network (WRN)~\cite{zagoruyko2016wide}, Pyramidal Residual Networks (PyramidNet)~\cite{han2017deep}.
 All the default settings of the backbones are followed.
+The InI module is adopted in every block of the backbone networks.
+For example, ResNet, usually each block contains two convolutional layers.
+We add the InI module to the last layer of each block.
+Detailed block settings are described in the references~\cite{springenberg2014striving,he2016identity,zagoruyko2016wide,han2017deep}.
 The proposed method is also compared with typical channel-wise attention~\cite{hu2018squeeze-and-excitation} using the same backbones.
 The batch normalization~\cite{ioffe2015batch} is performed following G-filters.
 Our implementation is based on MXNet and GluonCV\footnote{https://gluon-cv.mxnet.io}

-\textbf{Training.} The SGD with 0.9 Nesterov momentum is used to train models for 400 epochs on CIFAR and 80 epochs on SVHN, where the batch-size is 128.
-The learning rate starts at 0.1 and is divided by 10 at $50\%$, $75\%$ and $90\%$ of the number of total epochs.
-On ImageNet, we train models for 120 epochs with the batch size of 128, the initial learning rate is $0.1$ and reduced by 10 at epochs 30, 60, and 90.
+\textbf{Training.} The SGD with 0.9 Nesterov momentum is used to train models on CIFAR, where epoch number is 300 epochs for ResNet and 200 epochs for other backbones, and 80 epochs on SVHN, where the batch-size is 64.
+For ResNet and All-CNN, the learning rate starts at 0.1 and is divided by 10 at $50\%$, $75\%$ of the number of total epochs, for WRN, it is divided by 5 at 60, 120, 160 epochs.
+On ImageNet, we train models for 100 epochs with the batch size of 256, the initial learning rate is $0.1$ and reduced by 10 every 30 epochs.

-\textbf{Settings of the InI Module.} Since the size of the inner-imaged map needs to be taken into account in the setting of the G-filter, it follows rules as: if the receptive field of any G-filter exceeds the size of the inner-imaged map in any layer, the G-filter will be automatically discarded.
+\textbf{Settings of the InI Module.} Since the size of the inner-imaged map needs to be taken into account in the setting of the G-filter, it follows the rules as: if the receptive field of any G-filter exceeds the size of the inner-imaged map in any layer, the G-filter will be automatically discarded.

-For the inner-imaged maps, their shapes are defined close to a square, for example: $(n = 2C/16, m = 16)$ for ResNet and $(n = 20, m = C/10)$ for WRN.
+For the inner-imaged maps, their shapes are defined close to a square: $(n=20, m=C/10)$ for WRN, $(n=8, m=C/8)$ for All-CNN and $(n=2C/16, m=16)$ for other backbones.
 The effects of size changes of the inner-imaged maps are tested on classification performance.
 For all kinds of ResNet, the special version of the InI module is used by default, which is introduced in Section~\ref{sec3.2}.
 It jointly models the identity and residual mappings.